 Tag Line: “Less Money.
 More Go.”

-Standard Fare: Spirit Airlines prides itself on offering “unbundled” fares.
-In a nutshell, this means advertising the lowest possible rate as a base fare, or as they call it a Bare Fare™.
-Spirit then gives customers the ability to add options, which they call Frill Control™.
+Spirit Airlines prides itself on offering “unbundled” fares.
+In a nutshell, this means advertising the lowest possible rate as a base fare.
+Spirit then gives customers the ability to add options that it calls À La Smarte options.

 This means Spirit’s basic fare includes the most standard seat and 1 personal item.
 No refreshments, no seat recline, no Wi-Fi, etc. Spirit claims this generally lowers the cost of your ticket since with most other airlines all of these “frills” are included in your base fare, even if you don’t want them.

-$9 Fare Club: Spirit advertises a $9 Fare Club that they claim gives customers exclusive access to some of the lowest fairs available, as well as discounted baggage fees.
-They also claim that $9 Fare Club members are privy to special deals only available to members.
+Spirit advertises a Spirit Saver$ Club (formerly known as the $9 Fare Club) that it claims gives customers exclusive access to some of the lowest fares available, as well as discounted baggage fees, seats, Flight Flex, Shortcut Security, and Shortcut Boarding.
+It also claims that Spirit Saver$ Club members are privy to special deals only available to members.

-The cost of the program is a $59.95 fee, which is renewed annually for $69.95 unless members decide to cancel.
+The cost of the program is $69.95 for 12 months, $99.90 for 18 months, or $129.90 for 24 months.
 The club’s discounts are also applicable for up to 8 persons on your itinerary if reserved under the same booking confirmation number.

-Baggage Fees: Spirit only includes 1 personal item with their Bare Fare.
+Spirit only includes 1 personal item with its standard fare.
 This means a carry-on and all checked bags are extra.
 Additionally, baggage prices increase the closer you get to take-off.
 So, your best bet is to pre-purchase your desired baggage allowance during your initial booking.

 It’s important to note that Spirit Airlines has some pretty tight size/weight limitations for baggage:

-- Checked Bag: max linear dimensions of 62″, max weight of 40lbs
+- Checked Bag: max linear dimensions of 62 inches, max weight of 40 pounds

 The following table displays general fees for MOST routes.
 However, for the most accurate baggage fee calculations, please use Spirit’s online baggage calculator tool here.